'Uniquely Lawless': Security Firm Drops 8chan Website Following El Paso Shooting

 The company did not immediately respond to NPR's request for comment.

 In 2017, BitMitigate gained notoriety for protecting neo-Nazi site The Daily Stormer after the Unite the Right rally in Charlottesville, Va.
 A self-proclaimed neo-Nazi killed 32-year-old Heather Heyer when he rammed his car into a crowd of counterprotesters.
-(Cloudflare terminated its relationship with the Daily Stormer days after that attack.)
+(Cloudflare terminated its relationship with The Daily Stormer days after that attack.)

-To be able to stay online, a website must work with an array of other businesses, including a domain registrar, which handles the registering and managing of Internet domain names.
+To be able to stay online, a website must work with an array of other businesses, including a domain registrar, which handles the registration and management of Internet domain names.

 According to a WhoIs report, 8chan is now using Epik as its new domain registrar.
 Epik, a Washington state-based company, "is cornering the market on websites where hate speech is thriving" by embracing groups that were banned online, the Southern Poverty Law Center says.